nobitagit/knowledge/event-driven-systems/reactive-microsystems.md

 ## Events-First Domain-Driven Design

-EF DDD is a set of principles help us to shift the focus from the nouns (the domain objects) to the verbs (the events) in the domain.
+💡EF DDD is a set of principles help us to shift the focus from the nouns (the domain objects) to the verbs (the events) in the domain.

 - Think event-first
 - Do not be biased by the current structure